Our calculator shows how much tax you'll pay so you can work out what your tax refund will look like.

-Our calculator will help you calculate how much tax you need to pay based on your annual income.
-From this, you can then figure out how much tax you get back in your tax return, or how much you owe the Australian Tax Office (ATO).
+Our calculator will show you how much tax you need to pay based on your annual income.
+From this, you can then figure out how much tax you should get back in your tax return, or how much you owe the Australian Tax Office (ATO).
 It only takes a couple of seconds to fill in the necessary information.

-Please note that all outcomes provided in the calculator are based on the information you provide, and you should only use it as general advice.
+Please note that all outcomes provided in the calculator are based only on the information you provide, and you should only use it as general advice.
 It doesn't take into account your personal or financial situation.
-The calculator does not take into account any Medicare levy, HECS-HELP debt, or any capital gains tax you need to pay.
+The calculator does not take into account any Medicare levy, HECS-HELP debt, or any capital gains tax you need to pay, and is just for your standard, annual income.

 How to use the income tax calculator